Avg: 3.9 from 19 votes

 Pitch 2.
 Get some thin gear to start in a shallow corner right off the belay, then take another deep breath as you commit to the slabby features leading to the first bolt 20 feet above.
 A hidden piton below it gives a welcome surprise.
 The bolts get close together, you know what that means.
 After the crux, some more engaged runouts lead to another bolted belay, 5.12.

 Pitch 3.
 You guessed it, another runout to the first bolt (much easier than the first two)!
 Follow the bolts to the crux arete sequence, then venture up the easier crack/ledge system to a single bolt belay, 5.11.
 Or stay low and skip that bolt belay, linking into the next pitch, reasonable and works with a 70m - maybe a 60m?

 Pitch 4.
 Step down and right to the corner, then go up to the bolt which is 15 feet straight right of the belay.
 Climb up into the roof where you plug some bomber big gear (optional #4), pull the lip, and enjoy the moderate cracks up to a fixed belay of stoppers and old tat, 5.9.

 Pitch 5.
 Go up and right off the belay in a shallow, right-arching corner, then go up to a fixed pin protecting the step right into another corner.
-Gun for the two bolts above on the clean panel of rock.
-From the final bolt, it looks possible to traverse up and right, we stepped left over the mini-roof and up the flake.
+Gun for the two bolts above on the clean panel of rock, then bust a move over the mini-roof and up the flake.
 Reach onto the ledge and dig those fingers in deep to that grass, exciting!
 5.11.

 Descent: rap the route, skipping the single bolt belay station for pitch 3/4.
-Doubles felt necessary.
-Or continue up the right side of the Diamond like a bawse!
+Double ropes felt necessary.
+Or continue up the Diamond like a bawse!